makflakes/Recommender-System-for-QA-regarding-Islam/README.md

 - [x] Implement XQuery code for Boolean Union Retrieval.

-- [x] Use GET Requests to gather XML data in python and compute cosine similarity.
+- [x] Use GET Requests to gather XML data in python and compute cosine similarity using Sklearn, OpenAI Ada-02 and GPT4All.

-- [x] OpenAI/GPT4All embeddings for semantic search.

 - [x] Set of easy-hard questions to test search capability (Report).